senocak/Spring-Kotlin-Batch-RediSearch/redis-search-medium-article.md

 ## Problems
 ### `OFFSET exceeds maximum of 10000`
+RediSearch module enforces a hard limit to prevent excessive memory usage.
+To fix it, you typically need to:

+- Use pagination with smaller offsets (e.g., keep OFFSET + LIMIT under 10,000)
+- Use WITHCURSOR / FT.CURSOR for large result sets so you can scroll through results efficiently.
+- Disable the limit by setting `MAXSEARCHRESULTS` to a higher value or 0, but this is not recommended for production environments.
-`FT.CONFIG SET MAXSEARCHRESULTS 100000` or 0 to disable it all
+  - `FT.CONFIG SET MAXSEARCHRESULTS 100000` or 0 to disable it all

+It’s basically Redis telling you, “I won’t fetch results that far ahead in one go.”

 ### **Asynchronous Indexing**
 - RediSearch indexes data asynchronously.
 When you add large amounts of data quickly, the indexing process may lag behind data insertion.